 - Eucalyptus leaves or bark

 When you first start natural dyeing & foraging for colour, it can be quite overwhelming with such an abundance of plants.
 Sometimes knowing where to start can be the most challenging aspect.
 I always recommend keeping it as simple as possible.
-You can approach your foraging with reckless abandon, although I don’t encourage that:) Think about what colours you are drawn to & what plants grow in your area.
+You can approach your foraging with reckless abandon, although I don’t encourage that!
+Consider the colours that draw you & what plants grow in your area?
 I would recommend getting a plant identifier app to help you slowly build your knowledge & with it your confidence.

-You can pick one of the plants from the list above & start there, or learn what grows most abundantly in your locality.
+You can pick one of the Spring dye plants from the list above & start there, or learn what grows most abundantly in your area.
 What weeds grow along the wayside & in hedgerows?
 What trees populate your town?
-You might be surprised to learn the extent of colour which lays dormant below the surface.
-It goes without saying but always be careful when gathering plants, as some may be poisonous or toxic.
-Stick to the plants that are known for their natural dye properties.
-Let me know if you plan on gathering any of these plants or if you have any questions about foraging for dye plants in general. x Kathryn
+It goes without saying, but always be careful when gathering plants, as some may be poisonous or toxic.
+Wherever you are on your natural dye journey, I hope these dye plants provide some inspiration for your next dye bath.